mjevange/updatepsu/README.md

 Useful for when the updater cannot be used or full release update is required.

 # Features
-- Always downloads the latest version of PlaneShift Unreal for Linux
+- Always downloads the latest published version of PlaneShift Unreal for Linux
-- Allows user to specify download and install directory (Optional)
+- Allows user to specify install and download directory (Optional)
-- Checks for existance of install directory
+- Checks for existance of install and download directories
-- Checks is install directory is empty
+- Checks if install directory is empty
 - Checks with user before clearing install directory
+- Prunes root from package, that way we always extract to same install folder

 # Planned
 - Add logic to check if user is already on latest version, provide option to skip